tballison/SimpleCommonCrawlExtractor/README.md

 2. Download gz file of links for WARC files (e.g.
 [link](https://aws-publicdatasets.s3.amazonaws.com/common-crawl/crawl-data/CC-MAIN-2015-22/warc.paths.gz))

-3. Download some WARC files (< ~1GB each)
+3. Download some WARC files (< ~1GB each)...wget -i list_of_warcs.txt

 4. Run the extractor: nohup java -cp cc-extractor-0.0.1.jar org.tallison.commoncrawl.ExtractorCLI
  -w /data1/public/archives/commoncrawl2 -o /data2/docs/commoncrawl2
 -ih "pdf|outlook|vnd.openxmlformats"
 -id "pdf|outlook|msoffice|tika-ooxml|rtf" -iu msg &
+* -w warc file or warc directory
+* -o output directory
 * -ih -- include httpheader mimes that match this pattern
-* -id -- include Tika-detecte mimes that match this pattern
+* -id -- include Tika-detect mimes that match this pattern
 * -iu -- include file extensions scraped from urls that match this pattern.

+This will output files named with their base32-encoded sha1 hashes that come from the warcs.
+If an extension can be discovered or computed from the mime type, the file will include that extension.

+By default, this skips truncated files, but if you want to include them, add the -t parameter.

+Test cases and logging?
+Y, those are coming...